dialadahabi/PWC_Task/README.md

 * The tracking api response had dynamic coding keys so, it was i had to manage it.
 * When choosing Egypt, the news feed had arabic links so I had to handle that case.
 * All errors cases have been handled.
+* App was tested and works on all devices.
+(UI and functionality)

 # Cocoapods Used
 - Alamofire